actions/actions-runner-controller/README.md

 * Self-hosted runners (read / write)

 **Subscribe to events**
+* Workflow job (if you are going to use [Webhook Driven Scaling with workflow_job events](https://github.com/actions-runner-controller/actions-runner-controller#example-1-scale-on-each-workflow_job-event)
 * Check run (if you are going to use [Webhook Driven Scaling](#webhook-driven-scaling))

 _Note: All API routes mapped to their permissions can be found [here](https://docs.github.com/en/rest/reference/permissions-required-for-github-apps) if you wish to review_